scrabbletank/farhome-rules/dmsguide.md

 You may target up to 3 corpses, making a spellcasting roll and adding a bad die for every corpse.
 On success a Skeleton raises from the corpse under your command for 24 hours.
 Alternatively you may cast this on up to 3 Skeleton creatures.
 If you do the Skeletons make a charisma save against your spellcasting, falling under your command for 24 hours on fail.

 After 24 hours you lose command over the skeletons and they behave like normal undead.
 You may only control up to 3 skeletons this way, attempting to control more will remove your command over your previous skeletons.

+#### Magthera's Staff
+*Magic Weapon +2, Requires Attunement*

+The staff of the great necromancer Magthera.
+When casting a spell you may reroll 2 dice in your spellcasting roll, taking the new values.
+Melee attacks with this staff add wound dice to the attack instead of superior dice based on it's modifier, dealing Death damage.
+The staff can be empowered with the wielders mana, giving the _Obliterate_ spell attack.

+##### Obliterate
+- **AP Cost:** 8
+- **Mana Cost:** 7
+- **Range:** Touch

+Necrotic energy pulses from the staff.
+All creatures in a 3x3 area in front of the caster makes a Stamina save against 5 superior dice, taking half damage on success.
+This attack deals full damage to plants.
+Wood in the area splinters and shatters, while stone cracks and crumbles, losing any ability to support a structure.

 #### Shardlight
 *Wondrous Item*